sanyaade-teachings/cloud-connection/Examples/README.md

 #### Make Sure You Are on the "Testers" List

-Before the Google game settings are published, you should make sure that whatever Google account you use for testing is on the testers list for the Google application.
+Before the Google game settings are published, you should make sure that whatever Google account you use for testing is on your testers list on the Google servers.
 If not then the sign-in will behave as if the game settings have not been created.
 Once the game settings are published then this restriction no longer applies.

 #### Check You are building with the right key (Android)